Gurveen-codes/globiliti/README.md

    ```sh
    npm run dev
    ```

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`PORT` - Port value to run Node Server

+`NODE_ENV` - production or development

+`MONGO_URI` - URI to your MongoDb database

+`JWT_SECRET` - A secret key to generate JSON web tokens

 ## Roadmap

 See the [open issues](https://github.com/Gurveen-codes/globiliti/issues) for a list of proposed features (and known issues).

 ## Contributing